Gnawa Music Experience

 <span>If you are happy with the services provided by your local guide and driver, a tip - though not compulsory - is appropriate.
 While it may not be customary to you, it is of great significance to the people who will take care of you during your travels, inspires excellent service, and is an entrenched feature of the tourism industry across many Intrepid Urban Adventures destinations.
 Please consider this when budgeting for your extra expenses on this tour</span>

-From here, a Gnawa dancer or kuyu will lead welcome you into his home for a captivating performance of the sometimes acrobatic Gnawa dance moves, accompanied by an explanation of their typical clothing.
+Follow a kuyu, or Gnawa dancer, to his private home for some tea and a demonstration of the sometimes acrobatic Gnawa dance moves, accompanied by an explanation of their typical clothing.
 Often made at home, these intricate designs are unique to the Gnawa performers and include bold colours, embroidery, and cowrie shells.